Ilene Rushefsky Charland

 Most Activity Group sign-ups are still open!

 It's not too late to sign-up!
-Just a reminder, in order to be on an activity participant list—you must sign-up online—even if you signed up for the same Activity last year (or this year prior to March 28, 2023).
+Just a reminder, in order to be on an activity participant list—you must sign-up online—even if you signed up for the same Activity last year.
 A couple of Activity Groups are closed to additional participants due to overwhelming demand, but most groups are still open.
-If you aren't sure, please contact the Activity Group leader directly or email email@example.com
+If you aren't sure, please contact the Activity Group leader directly or email firstname.lastname@example.org

 There is a step-by-step video on "how to sign-up" for Activity Groups.
 Click on the red arrow to view!

 If you need any help with passwords or sign-up, please contact our web team on our new email address: email@example.com

 Our last gathering was all about apps, and we had a lively exchange with a lot of learning.
 Sadly, we will not have a meeting in November (travel) nor in December (holiday).
 However, we'll come back strongly on Monday, January 22.
 Looking forward to suggestions on what to cover then!

 Invitations for our Wednesday October 18 Dinner at 5:00 pm at Prime – Seven - Nine in Collingwood were sent out on October 1 to those members who have signed up for Dining Around Town.
 It’s not too late to join us…..just go to the Dining Around Town activity page